 Coach Verria was named the Bears' interim head coach in August of 2016 following 28 seasons as a top assistant coach and defensive coordinator.
-During his tenure as a key defensive assistant, which began in 1988, 55 different players have earned all-conference honors on the defensive side of the ball, including 21 defensive linemen, 17 linebackers and 17 defensive backs.
+During his tenure as a key defensive assistant, which began in 1988, 55 different players earned all-conference honors on the defensive side of the ball, including 21 defensive linemen, 17 linebackers and 17 defensive backs.

 In 2012, Verria's defensive unit gave up just 17.7 points per game and ranked tenth in all of Division III in total defense as the Bears allowed just 266.9 yards per game.